-The Archipiélago de los Colorados that runs along Cuba's northern coast begins at Cayo Paraíso just west of Las Pozas and continues to the island's western tip.
-Cayo Paraíso was a famous Hemingway haunt, a spot he visited frequently with his fishing boat El Pilar.
-A plaque erected near the wooden dock at Cayo Paraíso by the provincial authorities on the 90th anniversary of his birth immortalizes Hemingway's love for this pristine spot, which, in fact he named (old navigational charts identify it as Cayo Megano).
+The Archipiélago de los Colorados runs west along Cuba's northern coast, beginning at Cayo Paraíso, a famous haunt of Hemingway who moored his fishing boat Pilar here.
+A plaque erected near the wooden dock at Cayo Paraíso on the 90th anniversary of his birth immortalizes Hemingway's love for this pristine spot, which, in fact, he named (old navigational charts identify it as Cayo Megano).

 Cayo Levisa is the next key to the west.
 Easily visible 5 km (3 miles) offshore, it has 4 km (2 miles) of white-sand beaches along its northern edge and offers excellent diving and snorkeling.
 Lobsters and black coral are the main aquatic attractions.